stat6250-w18/course-questions-wiki/week-03/README.md

 - Question (ttruong59-stat6250): How do users sort data and create a temporary data set to store sorted data?
 - *Question* (aguenane−stat6250): What is the general form of a simple PROC SORT step?
 - Question (who7−stat6250): What is the difference between sorting data set to name and a.name?
 - *Question* (sbagdi-stat6250): What happens if a programmer doesn’t use OUT= option in a PROC SORT step?
+- *Answer* (sbagdi-stat6250): If not specified, PROC SORT overwrites the data set specified in the DATA= option.